 Jaime Shone joined Lincoln University in 2005 and is presently Lincoln's Domestic Engagement Manager.

-Jeremy Kilgour is the Lincoln University Students' Association President for 2022.
+Amy is the Lincoln University Students' Association President for 2023.